T

 landmark

 Explore the historic grounds of Ireland's oldest university, founded in 1592.
-Don't miss the awe-inspiring Long Room library, home to the ancient Book of Kells.
+Don't miss the stunning Long Room library, home to the Book of Kells.

-• Book tickets online in advance to secure your spot and avoid queues.
+• Book tickets for the Book of Kells exhibition online in advance to avoid queues.

-• Allow extra time to admire the architecture and surrounding squares.
+• Allow extra time to wander the beautiful campus grounds.

 2. Midday